Dental x-ray dangers?

 Ensuring good oral health is a plus and is a necessity, but getting more radiation than you need is not as cool.
 Radiation, depending on duration and amount, may lead to DNA damage, such as mutations, which have been implicated in diseases such as cancer.
 To protect your body from unnecessary radiation, dentists are required to cover your chest and stomach with a lead apron.
 In some cases, a lead thyroid collar may also be used, especially in women who are pregnant, have children, or who are of childbearing age.
 One way to minimize repeat or unnecessary x-rays is to develop an ongoing relationship with your dentist so that s/he can track your oral hygiene and health consistently.
 If you switch dentists, ask the previous provider to send a copy of your records to the new office, without needing another x-ray.

-If you are not comfortable with having dental x-rays taken, you may want to discuss your concerns with a dentist, who can answer your questions and suggest other options, such as digital x-rays that give off less radiation than the traditional x-rays.
-If you would like more information on radiation, you may want to check out the websites of the National Institutes of Health, Food and Drug Administration, as well as the American Dental Association.
+If you're not comfortable with having dental x-rays taken, you may want to discuss your concerns with a dentist.
+S/he can answer your questions and suggest other options, such as digital x-rays that give off less radiation than the traditional x-rays.
+If you'd like more information on radiation, check out the websites of the National Cancer Institute, the U.S. Food and Drug Administration (FDA), as well as the American Dental Association.

 When it comes to dental x-rays, here's to grinning and bearing it!